 Voice Just Got Smarter

-Jennifer voice picking and other voice-directed warehouse applications are now available on rugged smartphones, including the Samsung Galaxy S5.
-Jennifer Mobile is the first industrial-grade voice solution for the warehouse that is available on a smartphone, which isn’t surprising since Lucas was also the first company to deliver voice applications on standard industrial computers from Zebra/Motorola (then Symbol Technologies) and other industrial hardware providers, back in the early 2000s.
+Lucas Move mobile applications for voice picking and other voice-directed warehouse tasks are now available on rugged smartphones, including the Samsung Galaxy S5.
+Move, featuring Jennifer, is the first industrial-grade voice solution for the warehouse that is available on a smartphone, which isn’t surprising since Lucas was also the first company to deliver voice applications on standard industrial computers from Zebra/Motorola (then Symbol Technologies) and other industrial hardware providers, back in the early 2000s.

-To hear stories from our current customers using Jennifer Mobile for Smartphones, watch the replay of the July 2015 Webinar “Smartphones in the DC: A Report from the Field”.
+To hear stories from our current customers using Lucas Move for Smartphones, watch the replay of the July 2015 Webinar “Smartphones in the DC: A Report from the Field”.

-Jennifer Mobile is designed to permit the seamless use of voice direction, speech recognition, visual user interfaces, and imaging technology, similar to typical smartphone applications.
-The Jennifer solution for smartphones includes industrial-grade accessories to create a powerful, rugged, secure and economical solution for the warehouse.
-Just as exciting, by supporting Jennifer on smartphone platforms, we are able to leverage the innovations driven by the consumer market, such as the introduction of new types of wearable devices (smartwatches, glasses, etc.), that allow us to create even more productive and powerful voice and mobile applications for the warehouse.
+Lucas Move is designed to permit the seamless use of voice direction (featuring the voice of Jennifer), speech recognition, visual user interfaces, and imaging technology, similar to typical smartphone applications.
+The solution for smartphones includes industrial-grade accessories to create a powerful, rugged, secure and economical solution for the warehouse.
+Just as exciting, by supporting Lucas Move on smartphone platforms, we are able to leverage the innovations driven by the consumer market, such as the introduction of new types of wearable devices (smartwatches, glasses, etc.), that allow us to create even more productive and powerful voice and mobile applications for the warehouse.

 How to Choose The Right Device